- Download our Moving to Thailand Guide (PDF)

 Tourist visas for Thailand

 Citizens of certain countries are exempt from needing a tourist visa for Thailand for stays of up to either 15, 30 or 90 days.
 The length of the permitted visa-free period depends on each person's nationality and mode of entry into Thailand.

 Non-immigrant visas for Thailand

 There are multiple visas for people entering Thailand for purposes other than tourism.
-This includes everything from people wanting to take boxing lessons and studying to be a Buddhist monk, to those wanting to teach English or invest in the country.
+This includes everything from people wanting to take boxing lessons and study to be a Buddhist monk, to those wanting to teach English or invest in the country.

 Royal Thai Embassy websites provide in-depth information on the requirements of each visa type.
 A few of the visas that are most popular with expats moving to Thailand include: